BREAKDOWN CHART OF TAIJI BOXING

 If you can draw in, you will then be able to seize, and can then issue.
 Hence it is said: “Guiding him in to land on nothing, I then close on him and send him away.”
 [PH]

 After drawing in, you can then seize [which here means controlling rather than grabbing], thereby disorienting the opponent’s body and making it difficult for his energy to move.
 To seize the opponent, you must “seize” his most active joints, such as his wrist, elbow, shoulder, and so on.
-To control his center, you must control his hips.
-To control his decisions, you must control his intent.
+The engine of seizing is entirely in your waist and legs.
+The driver of seizing is entirely a matter of your intention and energy.
 If you want to shoot an opponent away, you must first know how to seize him.
-Since if you cannot seize him, you will not be able to shoot him away, seizing is therefore a higher priority than issuing.
+Since you will not be able to shoot him way if you cannot seize him, seizing is therefore a higher priority than issuing.

 Once you can draw in and seize, you can issue.
 But if your issuing is not good, it is usually because your drawing in lacks connection or your seizing lacks precision.
 Therefore drawing in and issuing are of the utmost concern when issuing.
 However, the position, direction, and timing are also very important.
 If it comes from the right position, goes in the right direction, and happens at the right moment, then when shooting an opponent away it will be like firing a bullet from your hand and will always be successful.